Unsure if you qualify for unemployment?

 If workers have been laid off because of COVID-19, or if they were laid off before and unemployment benefits have run out, she tells them to apply for benefits.

-If you had your hours reduced, she said, “There’s definitely the possibility that you might be eligible for a portion of unemployment.”
+If people had their hours reduced, she said, “There’s definitely the possibility that you might be eligible for a portion of unemployment.”

 To file for Unemployment Insurance visit https://dwd.wisconsin.gov/uiben/.